-Microwaves have become one of the most essential kitchen appliances in a home.
-Appliances like microwaves are designed to make our lives easier, shorten prep and cook times and make clean up a snap; microwave ovens are a huge timesaver.
+Microwaves have become one of the most essential kitchen appliances.
+They're designed to make our lives easier by shortening prep and cook times.
 Microwaves make defrosting foods easy and warming up leftovers temptingly fast.
-This microwave buying guide will guide you through the many features and options in the world of microwaves so you can pop some popcorn and enjoy your newest kitchen appliance that much sooner.
+This microwave buying guide will guide you through the features and options available, so you can choose the best microwave oven for your kitchen.

 FAQs about Bookshelves

 No home is complete without a bookshelf.
 Bookshelves and bookcases are both beautiful and handy.
 They allow you to organize your books and knick-knacks in eye-pleasing and convenient ways.
 If you're searching for a new bookcase, take a look below to learn answers to some of the most frequently asked questions about bookshelves.

 Despite the name, bookshelves are about more than just shelving books.
 Bookshelves make versatile solutions as free-standing dry food pantries, open dressers or displays dedicated to your knick-knacks and tchochkes.
 They quickly convert into china cabinets, media organizers or shoe storage.
 Whatever the case, the right bookcase goes miles toward making your home into the haven it should be.